In 2018 we are introducing BJGT membership – click for details.

 Players may only win one trophy on the day; the higher place finish will be awarded on the day, but points will be given based on the full results.

 Junior World Championship Qualifier:

 Ten or more players – Top three.
 Between four to nine players – Top two.
 Fewer than four players – Winner only.

 In the event of a tie, for the winner and runner-up places at the Junior World Championship Qualifier, places will be decided by a sudden death play-off.

 Spot prizes may also be on offer at certain events.

-The presentation will take place after play in each division has finished.
 This is an important part of every event, since it allows players and families to socialise and is an excellent opportunity to interact with other players.
 So we always encourage players to stay for the presentation.

 The field may be limited at certain events, depending on tee time or light restrictions.

 Places will be awarded on a first come, first served basis, with a waiting list in operation once full.